GoComply/oscalkit/README.md

 # oscalkit ![Build CI](https://github.com/GoComply/oscalkit/workflows/Build%20CI/badge.svg)

-> In development.
-Since the OSCAL standard is still under active development, parsing errors may occur if running the included CLI tool against OSCAL documents that are developed against iterations of the schemas that aren't supported.
-Individual [Releases](https://github.com/docker/oscalkit/releases) of `oscalkit` will indicate in the notes which commits in the usnistgov/OSCAL repo against which the tool has been tested.
+> This project has been forked from [docker/oscalkit](https://github.com/docker/oscalkit).
+[Docker, Inc.](https://www.docker.com/company) did great service to the open source world by releasing initial oscalkit implementation under public domain license.
+Unfortunately, oscalkit development stalled after March 2019, while [upstream OSCAL](https://github.com/usnistgov/OSCAL) took leap steps and almost re-designed the OSCAL from scratch rendering original oscalkit unusable.
+This fork is attempt to keep original code lively and re-build community around it.

 Barebones Go SDK for the [Open Security Controls Assessment Language (OSCAL)](https://csrc.nist.gov/Projects/Open-Security-Controls-Assessment-Language) which is in development by the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/).
-A CLI tool is also included for processing OSCAL documents, converting between OSCAL-formatted XML, JSON and YAML and for converting from [OpenControl](https://open-control.org/) projects in to OSCAL.
-The tool also supports Go source code generation from OSCAL formatted catalog and profile artifacts.
+A CLI tool is also included for processing OSCAL documents, converting between OSCAL-formatted XML, JSON and YAML.
+For conversion of Your existing SSPs in form of [OpenControl](https://open-control.org/) or traditional [DOCX files](https://github.com/GoComply/fedramp/issues/3) projects in to OSCAL visit sister project [GoComply/fedramp](https://github.com/GoComply/fedramp).

 Documentation for the OSCAL standard can be found at https://pages.nist.gov/OSCAL.

 ## Installing

-You can download the appropriate `oscalkit` command-line utility for your system from the [GitHub Releases](https://github.com/docker/oscalkit/releases) page.
+You can download the appropriate `oscalkit` command-line utility for your system from the [GitHub Releases](https://github.com/gocomply/oscalkit/releases) page.
 You can move it to an appropriate directory listed in your `$PATH` environment variable.
-A Homebrew recipe is also available for macOS along with a [Docker image](https://hub.docker.com/r/docker/oscalkit/) which has been published to Docker Hub.

-### Homebrew

-    $ brew tap docker/homebrew-oscalkit
-    $ brew install oscalkit

-### Docker

-> Running the `oscalkit` Docker container requires either bind-mounting the directory containing your source files or passing file contents in to the command via stdin.

-    $ docker pull docker/oscalkit:0.2.0
-    $ docker run -it --rm -v $PWD:/data -w /data docker/oscalkit:0.2.0 convert oscal-core.xml

-via stdin:

-    $ docker run -it --rm docker/oscalkit:0.2.0 convert < oscal-core.xml

 ## Usage